 Entertainment newspaper writer Cecil Smith summarized Cohan’s impact on American musical theatre:

 “Whatever the merits of their content, Cohan’s musical comedies introduced a wholly new conception of delivery, tempo and subject matter into a form of entertainment that was rapidly dying for want of new ideas of any kind.
 Brushing aside the artificial elegances based on English and German models, he reproduced successfully the hardness, the compensating sentimentality, and the swift movement of New York life, which, except for surface sophistication, has not changed much between then and now.”

-The delineation line for American musical theatre between the ponderous, over-produced and archaic 19th century forms influenced by European models and the modern era of American musical theatre is not only a single show, Little Johnny Jones, it is a single individual – George M. Cohan.
+The delineation line for American musical theatre between the ponderous, over-produced and archaic 19th century forms influenced by European models and the modern era of American musical theatre is not only a single show, Little Johnny Jones, it is a single individual, most often recognized as the “Father of the Modern American Musical” – George M. Cohan.